dominic-sylvester-art/Coherent-Visual-Description-of-Textual-Instructions/README.md

 ------------------------------

 This is based on the motivation that images along with text are more comprehensive than text alone.
-User first provides the query like 'How to make coffee' and then inputs set of instructions on the UI hosted locally.
+User first provides a query like 'How to make coffee' along with a set of instructions on the UI hosted locally.
-Model then analyzes the text and associates the images with it and sets everything in a proper template.
-Images are fetched online using Google API.
+Model then analyzes the text and associates relevant images with it, setting everything into a proper template.
+Images are fetched in an online fashion using Google API.
 The model is not domain-specific; user can specify any set of instructions.

 Database
 ------------------------------